benbaker76/MAMEInteropSDK/README.md

 output                    windows
 ```

-NOTE: Alternatively you can set this value to 'network' to use the network output system
+NOTE: Alternatively you can set this value to 'network' to use the network output system.
+In this case make sure you initialize MAME Interop with the `useNetworkOutput` parameter set to true.

 ## Source Code